Brussels motor show marketing models told to cover up

-Reports of lewd behavior by some male visitors at last year's event prompted Belgium's equal opportunities minister Joelle Milquet to write to the organizers.
+Reports of lewd behaviour by some male visitors at last year's event prompted Belgium's equal opportunities minister Joelle Milquet to write to the organisers.

-She criticized the use of women in body-hugging outfits for advertising purposes.
+She criticised the use of women in body-hugging outfits for advertising purposes.

 "A motor show is a place where you go with your family, we have to question the stereotypes we are passing on to children and young adults," the minister wrote.

-Belgian car federation Febiac, which organizes the annual event, said that following the letter it had asked carmakers to ensure appropriate dress at their stands.
+Belgian car federation Febiac, which organises the annual event, said that following the letter it had asked carmakers to ensure appropriate dress at their stands.

 "We asked them to be responsible and sensible and we hope that everything will go well," a spokesman for Febiac said.